Delunado/Delunado/README.md

 So here borns **Polaris Engine**!
 It is an early-stage 2D/3D Game Engine created from scratch, using C++ & OpenGL.
 The game engine contains several modules and submodules, as well as a visual editor.

-It's a work in progress, long term project, constantly evolving.
+It's a work in progress, long term project, slowly but constantly evolving.
 You can take a look to the Engine repo [here](https://github.com/Delunado/PolarisEngine)!

 <br>